March 31st until July 6th 2017

 A short history lesson

-In the year 1641 the Dutch where in here… yep, us again.
-At the time the country was called Malaya.
-We took over from the Portuguese and conquered Malacca, the area where it all started and where you can still find a lot of our history.
+In the year 1641 the country was called Malaya.
+The Dutch took over from the Portuguese and conquered Malacca, the area where it all started and where you can still find a lot of our history.

 Anyway, we got interested in the spices and stayed around for 150 years.
 After trading Sumatra for Malacca with the English we moved our spice-business to Indonesia.